Bawan-Mohammadi/pig-game/README.md

 # 🎲 Pig Game

-A two-player dice game where players compete to reach the highest score first.
+A two-player dice game where players compete to reach the highest score (100) first.
+If you roll one or press hold, the player changes.
 Built using **HTML, CSS, and JavaScript**, this project focuses on learning core JS game logic, conditionals, and DOM manipulation.

 ## Features
 -  Two-player turn-based gameplay